El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 7. Birdwatching

-Some emblematic ones such as the American Flamenco, Yucatecan Matraca, Mexican Tijereta Colibrí, and Yucatecan Piranga.
+Some emblematic ones are the American Flamenco, Yucatecan Matraca, Mexican Tijereta Colibrí, and Yucatecan Piranga.

 8. Rent a bike and explore the lagoon area in search of flamingos